dimplevr/minoan_museum/README.md

 ## Description

 Minoan_Museum application is a windows form application written in C#.
 There are two role users, guests and registered users.
 Guests have limited access whereas registered users have whole access.
+Minoan_Museum has the features below:
-Minoan_Museum supports multimedia (music and video player).
+* Supports multimedia (music and video player)
+* Foto gallery
+* It keeps a history of the application pages you visited and there is an option to reset the history.
+* Technologies used: C#, SQL Server, .Net Framework 4.5, Linq

 ## Getting Started